WhereJuly/60-1-oas-markdown-merger/README.md

 **IMPORTANT**: The Suite provides the tools to implement [Design-by-Contract](https://en.wikipedia.org/wiki/Design_by_contract) (**DbC**, [^1]) along the entire workflow of a software product creation.

+## The Suite Goal

+To provide a smooth Contract design, living documentation, construction and enforcement tools.
+OAS is a core of this.
+But the process asks for convenience and smoothness to become really productive.

+What it should look like:

+- design (write) the Contract as *modular* OAS definitions;
+- see the live documentation site as you write the definitions;
+- be able to continuously publish the Contract documentation;
+- be able to package Contract with its enforcement tools to apply it at consumers;

 ### The DbC Process

-The entire DbC process undergoes 3 phases: the concrete Contract definition, implementation (Contract realization in code) and application (consume Contract by other code).
+The entire DbC process undergoes 3 phases: the concrete Contract design (definition), construction (Contract realization in code) and application (consume Contract by other code).
 First two alternate between each other until the Contract stabilizes.

-The definition is made via OpenAPI specification.
-The implementation and application require the common tools (frameworks, packages etc.) and specific **DbC** tools to provide Contract documentation and enforcement.
+The design is defined with OpenAPI specification.
+The construction and application require the common tools (frameworks, packages etc.) and specific **DbC** tools to provide Contract documentation and enforcement.

 #### Code-Contract Co-Design